Hypnosis • Case Management • Legal Nurse Consultant • Grief Counseling • Stress Management • Meditation • Spiritual counseling

 TEXTBOOKS: There is one (1) required textbook for this course.
 Talking with Children About Loss.
 By: Maria Trozzi.
 New York;Berkley Publishing Group;1999.
 ISBN # 0-399-52543-2 First Edition.

-TIME FRAME: You are allotted two years from the date of enrollment, to complete this course.
+TIME FRAME: You are allotted two years from the date of enrollment, to complete the four courses in the grief counseling program.
 There are no set time-frames, other than the two year allotted time.

 COURSE OBJECTIVES: Upon completion of this course, you will be able to:

 1).
-Review and discuss foundational issues related to grieving children.
+Discuss foundational issues related to grieving children.

 2).
-Gain an understanding of children's needs related to their own understandings of death and dying.
+Assess children's needs related to their own understandings of death and dying.

 3).
 Discuss the foundational issues related to children's tasks of grieving and mourning.